 I am deeply passionate about achieving safety in risky environments through familiarity, competence, and assistance.
 I aim to make delivery of such safety benefits a primary goal of my career and personal life.

 I am very excited about all the new geography to explore around me, as well as the multitude of national parks near by.
-So far I’ve only been to Arches National Park, but I am far too Boy Scout to hold out on all the rest for long.
+So far I’ve only been to Arches, Yellowstone, and Grand Teton National Parks, but I am far too Boy Scout to hold out on all the rest for long.

-I’m almost a year into my first job at Space Dynamics, and I’m very happy with both the work I’m doing and the company culture there.
-I currently don’t have any plans to switch jobs or move out of Logan, but, who knows.
-I’m only 24 and as yet unwed.
+I’m almost two years into my first job at Space Dynamics Laboratory, and I’m very happy with both the work I’m doing and the company culture there.
+I currently don’t have any plans to search for new jobs or move away from wherever SDL has me stationed.

 I am interested in the Rust programming language for its memory safety and performance characteristics, both of which are rather important in aerospace work.
 Rust isn’t quite ready to displace C/C++ in flight software, as it uses LLVM, which has fewer targets than GCC, and it is not yet readily integrable with build systems like CMake.